Hashawaji/Hashawaji/README.md

-- 👋 Hi, I’m @Hashawaji
+- 👋 Hi, I’m Hashim Javed.
 - 👀 I’m interested in Data Science and Machine Learning.
 - 🌱 I’m currently doing Cumputer Science at LUMS.
 - 💞️ I’m looking for full time job as Sotware Engineer as well as Data Scientist.